louisquinn/louis_misr/README.md

 ### Period of Work
 This work was conducted during the period of **21st November 2019 - 4th December 2019** at **~2-3 hours per day.**

+### Results
+The challenge creators are still processing submissions for research purposes.

+The frozen model available in this repo got a score of **0.9926395662911185**, which is below the baseline and satisfies the challenge requirements.
+See the [results](#proba-v-post-mortem-submission) section for more details.

 ## Problem Statement
 Proba-V refers to the ESA's (European Space Agency) Earth observation satellite, designed to map land cover and vegetation grown across the Earth.
 The satellite is able to capture low resolution images at 300m and high